CrazyCoder613/awesome-vue/README.md

 - [codesandbox](https://codesandbox.io/s/vue-vue) - An online IDE and prototyping tool for rapid Vue development.
 - [vue-dom-hints](https://github.com/privatenumber/vue-dom-hints) - 💡 Get hints in the DOM.
 Minimal Vue devtool alternative.
 - [components-helper](https://github.com/tolking/components-helper) - Based on the documents to provide code prompt files for vue component library.
-- [vue-unicorn-log](https://github.com/webdevnerdstuff/vue-unicorn-log) - A magical 🦄 plugin to make coloring the console output easier and more flexible.

 #### Inspect